Self-sustaining traveling fronts for a model related to bushfires: Main results

 Then, for all~$x\in B_1$,

 More precisely, under the above assumptions, for all~$x\in B_1$ and~$t\in[0,t_\star]$,

 \end{theorem}

-We point out that Theorem~\ref{DBDARYEFF} relies only on the diffusion term of equation~\eqref{weuoyr348ofnkdel0976} and remains valid even for the heat equation (corresponding to the case~$K:=0$).
+We point out that Theorem~\ref{DBDARYEFF} relies only on the diffusion term of equation~\eqref{weuoyr348ofnkdel0976} and remains valid\footnote{We observe that the role of condition~\eqref{CPDFF: qweDIZ2:BDCO} is solely to provide an explicit lower bound as in~\eqref{CPDFF:DIZ2.dwafsger2}.
+Indeed, the solution of the heat equation can be written as

+where the coefficients~$c_k$ depend on the initial condition, and~$\phi_k$ is the eigenfunction of the (negative) Dirichlet Laplacian associated with the (positive) eigenvalue~$\lambda_k$.
+As a consequence, $u(x,t)$ converges to~$\overline\Theta$ as~$t\to+\infty$, regardless of the initial temperature distribution.
+Hence, even in the absence of~\eqref{CPDFF: qweDIZ2:BDCO}, the available region is eventually burned by the fire.
+This effect is further enhanced by the integral term arising from the ignition kernel, while explicit quantitative bounds can be derived from~\eqref{CPDFF: qweDIZ2:BDCO}.} even for the heat equation (corresponding to the case~$K:=0$).
 This, in particular, underscores a structural difference with Theorem~\ref{SOPTH}, which instead crucially hinges on the interaction term of equation~\eqref{fuwekkfg12345eajhdgahks} and indeed requires the diffusion coefficient to be sufficiently small.

 We also observe that, on the one hand, condition~\eqref{BDw3rA:CPDFF:D2sfIZ} entails that the boundary of the domain in Theorem~\ref{DBDARYEFF} lies above the ignition temperature (since, for~$x\in\partial B_1$, we have that~$u(x,t)=\overline\Theta>\Theta$).